geological-survey-of-queensland/gsq-metadata-extraction/README.md

 ## Problem Statement

 Extract metadata from filepaths as relevant information is often found in the file and folder names.
-The goal is to use sequence to sequence translation optimised neural network structures and processes.

 | | |
 |-|-|